cyril279/cyril279.github.io/hardware/cutter.md

 ~/.local/share/pipx/venvs/inkcut/lib/python3.12/site-packages/
 ```
 #### Note:
-Linking the container-system PyQt directory to the inkcut installation environment prevents `qtpy.QtBindingsNotFoundError: No Qt bindings could be found` error.
+Linking the container-system PyQt directory to the inkcut installation environment satisfies `qtpy.QtBindingsNotFoundError: No Qt bindings could be found` error.

 `pipx inject PyQt5` is what should be used here, but hasn't worked for me